Best Friends (1982 film): Plot

 Richard Babson and Paula McCullen are a couple of Hollywood screenwriters who have lived and worked together for a number of years.
-Richard desperately wants to get married, but Paula does not feel the need.

-Having just written a film script for producer Larry Weissman, the couple decides to get married without letting anyone else know.
+Richard desperately wants to get married but Paula does not feel the need.
+Having just written a film script for producer Larry Weisman, the couple decides to get married without letting anyone else know.
 Paula can tell it is important to Richard, so she reluctantly agrees.

-They are wed in a Los Angeles marriage bureau and decide to travel cross-country by train to inform their parents back East about what they have done as their honeymoon.

-The first stop is Buffalo, New York, in the brutal winter, by Paula's parents.
+Richard and Paula are wed in a Los Angeles marriage bureau and decide to travel cross-country by train to inform their parents back East about what they have done as their honeymoon.
+The first stop is Buffalo, New York, in the brutal winter, to see Paula's parents.
 Eleanor and Tim McCullen are old-fashioned, so Paula informs Richard that they will need to sleep in separate beds.
 Richard is frustrated by the frigid weather and about being treated like a child.

-From there they go to Virginia to visit Richard's parents, who reside in a giant high-rise condominium.
-No window is ever opened there, and Paula, feeling increasing panic attacks, is in dire need of some fresh air.
+From there, Richard and Paula go to Virginia to visit Richard's parents Ann and Tom, who reside in a giant high-rise condominium.
+No window is ever opened there and Paula, feeling increasing panic attacks, is in dire need of some fresh air.
 The Babsons excitedly believe that Paula and Richard are engaged but are devastated to learn that they are already married.

-Larry Weissman shows up, desperate for pages of a script rewrite.
-Paula insists on returning home to California immediately, but Richard talks her into staying until the end of the week.
+Larry shows up, desperate for pages of a script rewrite.
+Paula insists on returning home to California immediately but Richard talks her into staying until the end of the week.
 The Babsons throw a party at a restaurant to celebrate the newlyweds, where Paula is upset by the comments of guests.
 Paula's frustration growing, she starts taking Valium to cope with the stress.
 As Richard and Paula's relationship deteriorates, Paula, in an attempt to keep up appearances in front of his relatives, accidentally overdoses and is hospitalized.

-Paula and Richard are barely on speaking terms when they return home, and their personal and professional relationship has soured.
+Paula and Richard are barely on speaking terms when they return home and their personal and professional relationship has soured.
 Larry locks them in a room, where the writers bicker and get no work done.
 Paula again demands fresh air until Richard breaks a window.
 When they finally talk it through, they are in agreement that getting married might not have been the best idea.
 They finish the rewrite and then walk off into the sunset, which turns out to be a Hollywood prop.